bosch-aisecurity-aishield/watchtower/README.md

 ### Prerequisites

 - For  running Watchtower in CLI or UI version, python3 and pip should be installed in the host system.
-- For running UI-Docker version, docker and docker-compose should be installed in the host system
+- For running UI-Docker version, docker and docker-compose should be installed in the host system.
+> ⚠️ **Warning:**
+> As a security precaution when using the webapp or the Docker version, it is recommended to scan unknown/untrusted artifacts in a networkless Docker container on the host machine.

 Cloning Watchtower repo